Araneta family: 19th century and the Philippine Revolution

+In 1823, Buenaventura Araneta, son of Mathias Araneta, became the gobernadorcillo (alcalde naturales) in Molo, Iloilo.

-Buenaventura Araneta was the first member of the family to enter political life when he became the Gobernadorcillo (Alcalde Naturales) of Iloilo.
+He became the first member of the family to enter politics.

 In the latter part of the century, a kinsman of his on the Negros side; Juan Araneta was the architect of the Negros Revolution that defeated the Imperial Spanish forces in that island.
 This would lead to the establishment of the Cantonal Republic of Negros.
 He would serve as the secretary of war of the short-lived government, which was later absorbed into the American-controlled military government of the Philippines.
 A statue of him stands in the Bago public plaza.
 Marciano Soriano Araneta (1866–1940) and Anastacio Soriano Araneta (1870–1898) also participated in combat against the Imperial Spanish forces in Negros and captured the Spanish garrison in Mangkas (now La Carlota City, Negros Occidental).

 Other members of the family were involved in the revolution elsewhere.
 Pablo Soriano Araneta (1864–1943) was the commanding general of the Panay Revolutionary Forces and chief of the expeditionary forces of the Federal Republic of the Visayas (centered on Iloilo City).
 The eminent Gregorio Soriano Araneta (1869–1930), legal luminary, businessman, nationalist, and patriot, served his country and people under three regimes.
 He was elected a member of the National Assembly representing Iloilo.
 In 1898, he was appointed by General Emilio Aguinaldo as secretary-general and delegate to the Malolos Republic.
 Gregorio Araneta became the secretary of justice of the Philippine Republic on September 26, 1898.

 Gregorio also became a successful and prosperous lawyer in Manila and married Dona Carmen Zaragoza y Roxas, of the prominent Spanish mestizo Zaragoza and Roxas clans of Manila, and established the Araneta name in Manila society for the first time.